-We utilize a two-dimensional vibrational model of the four-atomic H$_2$CO molecule, called the 2D($\nu_2$,$\nu_4$) model which has been applied successfully in earlier work.\cite{Fabri2020234302,Fabri2021a,Fbri2022} The 2D($\nu_2$,$\nu_4$) model treats the two singlet electronic states $\textrm{S}_0 ~ (\tilde{\textrm{X}} ~ ^1\textrm{A}_1)$ and $\textrm{S}_1 ~ (\tilde{\textrm{A}} ~ ^1\textrm{A}_2)$.
-In addition, the $\nu_2$ (C=O stretch) and $\nu_4$ (out-of-plane bend) vibrational modes of H$_2$CO are taken into account.
+We utilize a two-dimensional vibrational model of H$_2$CO, called the 2D($\nu_2$,$\nu_4$) model.\cite{Fabri2020234302,Fabri2021a,Fbri2022} The 2D($\nu_2$,$\nu_4$) model treats the two singlet electronic states $\textrm{S}_0 ~ (\tilde{\textrm{X}} ~ ^1\textrm{A}_1)$ and $\textrm{S}_1 ~ (\tilde{\textrm{A}} ~ ^1\textrm{A}_2)$, and the $\nu_2$ (C=O stretch) and $\nu_4$ (out-of-plane bend) vibrational modes.
 As concluded by earlier studies,\cite{Fabri2020234302,Fabri2021a,Fbri2022} the 2D($\nu_2$,$\nu_4$) model provides a physically correct description of the quantum dynamics of H$_2$CO.
-Moreover, as two vibrational degrees of freedom are considered, the 2D($\nu_2$,$\nu_4$) model, in contrast to one-dimensional descriptions, allows for the formation of LICIs between polaritonic PESs.\cite{Fabri2020234302,Fabri2021a,Gu20201290,Gu2020a} We refer to the Supporting Information for further details concerning the 2D($\nu_2$,$\nu_4$) model and technical aspects of the computations.
+Moreover, as two vibrational degrees of freedom are considered, the 2D($\nu_2$,$\nu_4$) model, in contrast to one-dimensional descriptions, allows for the formation of LICIs between polaritonic PESs.\cite{Fabri2020234302,Fabri2021a,Gu20201290,Gu2020a} We refer to the SI for further technical details.